klevu/jsv2-early-adopters/getting-started/2-facets/shopify/README.md

 Click Save to persist your changes.

-Finally, we need to include this sort dropdown in our main template, so find and edit Snippets > `klevu-landing-results.liquid`.
+Finally, we need to include the facets in our search results template, so find and edit Snippets > `klevu-landing-results.liquid`.

-Add a new filter renderer helper at the start of the `kuResultContent` div:
+Add a new filter renderer after the `kuResultContent` opening div:

 ```html
 <div class="kuResultContent">